 The slump in oil prices led to budget cuts and deferment of projects in the country.
 Additionally, poor management of funds by local firms and lack of private sector participation further resulted in delayed projects, leading to a decline in market revenues for various products and equipment including air conditioners, said the report.

-With oil prices stabilising gradually and conflict being even out, reconstruction and development of infrastructure is on a rise in Iraq.
-Substantial investment primarily in housing, oil and gas, power and hospitality sectors is anticipated to elevate the market growth over the coming years.
-Oil and gas, housing, infrastructure, industry, minerals, and service sectors are expected to account for 65 per cent of the overall investment in the next 10 years, while ICT, transportation healthcare, water, electricity, tourism and renewable energy would likely to grab the remaining 35 per cent investment in Iraq in the next 10 years.
+With oil prices stabilizing gradually and conflict being even out, reconstruction and development of infrastructure is on a rise in Iraq.
+Substantial investment primarily in housing, oil, and gas, power, and hospitality sectors is anticipated to elevate the market growth over the coming years.
+Oil and gas, housing, infrastructure, industry, minerals, and service sectors are expected to account for 65 percent of the overall investment in the next 10 years, while ICT, transportation healthcare, water, electricity, tourism, and renewable energy would likely to grab the remaining 35 percent investment in Iraq in the next 10 years.
 Furthermore, declining prices and expanding consumer base would boost the sales of air conditioning primarily in the residential sector.

-"Additionally, the centralised segment primarily, VRF (variable refrigerant flow) was the fastest growing segment in system air-conditioner segment.
+"Additionally, the centralized segment primarily, VRF (variable refrigerant flow) was the fastest-growing segment in the system air-conditioner segment.
 VRF systems were largely adopted among a large number of projects implemented across the country where availability of electricity is still a concern in several prime cities," he said.

 Rishi Malhotra, senior research analyst - IT and electronics, research and consulting, 6Wresearch, said: "For end-user applications, residential and commercial buildings and retail were the key revenue contributors in Iraq air-conditioner market."

 "Budget cuts were prominent across all the application areas in Iraq.
-Hospitality was other key application area witnessing high adoption of air-conditioning systems led by development of large number of hotels across Erbil, Najaf and Karbala attributed to growing business and religious tourism in these regions," he added.
+Hospitality was another key application area witnessing high adoption of air-conditioning systems led by the development of a large number of hotels across Erbil, Najaf and Karbala attributed to the growing business and religious tourism in these regions," he added.

-"Moreover, during the forecast period, oil and gas and hospitality are key potential application areas which are likely to exhibit strong growth for air-conditioner market in Iraq.
-With globally renowned brands such as Wyndham Group, Cristal Group, Movenpick and Radisson expanding their presence in the country, the share of branded hotel supply is expected to rise from seven per cent in 2016 to 39 per cent by 2021," Rishi further added.
+"Moreover, during the forecast period, oil and gas and hospitality are key potential application areas that are likely to exhibit strong growth for the air-conditioner market in Iraq.
+With globally renowned brands such as Wyndham Group, Cristal Group, Movenpick, and Radisson expanding their presence in the country, the share of branded hotel supply is expected to rise from seven percent in 2016 to 39 percent by 2021," Rishi further added.